Romain Fleurier

-Romain Fleurier (born 17 March 1997) is a French professional footballer who plays as a defender for Championnat National 3 club Mâcon.
+Romain Fleurier (born 17 March 1997) is a French professional footballer who plays as a defender for Championnat National 1 club Beauvais Oise.

 Club career

 Fleurier trained with Beauvais, and was recruited by Chambly in the summer of 2018 to play with the B team in Championnat National 3.
 When the senior team were promoted to Ligue 2 at the end of the 2018–19 season, Fleurier started training with the senior squad, being the only member of the group on an amateur contract.
 He made his Ligue 2 debut with the Chambly first team in a 2–0 loss to AC Ajaccio on 29 November 2019.

 In May 2020, Fleurier signed with Championnat National side Villefranche.
 On 20 June 2021, he moved to Bourg-en-Bresse.

 On 9 June 2022, Fleurier agreed to join Sedan.